 The NJDA awarded Necco a grant of 800-thousand dollars to expand services of detention alternatives statewide.

 On December 1, 1997, tragedy struck Heath High School in West Paducah, Kentucky, when a young boy, Michael Carneal, opened fire on a group of students.

 "People did not want to hear about alternatives to detention," Necco said.

 However, despite this shadow over the system, Necco prevailed and placed over 230 kids in foster care within their first year.
 Necco rounded out the year with an annual revenue of 20-million dollars, another win for the young company.

 By 2003 Necco was the 53rd fastest growing company in the nation, according to Inc. Magazine.
 With a 2500-percent growth rate, Necco was experiencing incredible success and creating positive outcomes for hundreds of kids.

 Necco has continued to grow, providing over 20 different forms of service to families and children in many counties across Ohio, Kentucky, West Virginia, and Georgia.
 In 2017, the company was recognized one of the largest private companies in Cincinnati, according to the Cincinnati Business Courier.
 A title Necco will receive again this year.

 "The passion was there for a social justice project and a social contract," Necco said when discussing the company's origins.
-"Maybe it's Keynesian economics and what was happening in the world pushed me into this space, maybe I'm like Kramer from Seinfeld and I fell ass-backwards into this.
+"Maybe it's Keynesian economics and what was happening in the world pushed me into this space, maybe I'm like Kramer from Seinfeld and I fell ass-backward into this.
 Either way, I'll take it."

-Whether it was luck or good old fashioned hard work that brought great success to Necco, they're here to stay, and here to help.
+Whether it was luck or good old-fashioned hard work that brought great success to Necco, they're here to stay, and here to help.

 "What's important is we started off with a social contract geared toward social justice and it continues to grow," Necco said.
-"Nothing feels better that being able to still do what we do and help kids."
+"Nothing feels better than being able to still do what we do and help kids."